Life is in the Detail

 16 days in the Peloponnese.
 The birthplace of Greek legends such as Hercules and Paris of Troy, the Peloponnese region retains a mythological charm.
 Separated from the mainland by the Corinth Canal, the peninsula has been inhabited by a number of civilizations, and is scattered with Mycenean, Classical and Byzantine sites.
 Explore secluded coves, azure waters, vineyards, olive groves while relaxing in some of the countries best hotels.

-A trip to savour the vibrant metropolis of Mexico City, the states of Oaxaca and Chiapas and some relaxation on the Caribbean Coast offers one of the most culturally diverse experiences to be found in Mexico.
+A trip to savour the vibrant metropolis of Mexico City, the culture of Oaxaca and Chiapas and some relaxation on the Caribbean Coast offers one of the most culturally diverse experiences to be found in Mexico.

 The number of years of combined experience we have in creating tailored holidays